IAmigos/avatar-image-generator/README.md

    It is based on the XGAN paper omitting the Teacher Loss and adding an autoencoder in the end.
 The latter was trained to learn well only the representation of the cartoons as to "denoise" the spots and wrong colorisation from the face-to-cartoon outputs of the XGAN.

-   The model was trained using the hyperparameters located in config.json.
+   The model was trained using the hyperparameters located in `config.json`.
 Weights & Biases Sweep was used to find the best hyperparameters:

 1. Change `root_path` in `config json`.
 It specifies where is `datasets` which contains the datasets.
 2. Run `wandb login 17d2772d85cbda79162bd975e45fdfbf3bb18911` to use wandb to get the report
-3. Run `python3 train.py --wandb` or `python3 train.py --no-wandb`
+3. Run `python3 train.py --wandb --run_name <RUN_NAME> --run_notes <RUN_NOTES>` or `python3 train.py --no-wandb`
+4. To launch an agent with a sweep configuration of wandb in bg from ssh `nohup wandb agent --count <RUN_NUMBERS> stevramos/avatar_image_generator/<SWEEP_ID> &`

   You can see the Weights & Biases report here: https://wandb.ai/stevramos/avatar_image_generator